clojurists-together/clojuriststogether.org/content/news/2024/Sept. Oct. 2023 Long Term Project Updates.md

 If you're used to sponsoring through some other means which isn't listed above, please get in touch.
 On to the projects that I've been working on!

 ### September Updates

-Last week I delivered my babashka talk at [Strange loop](https://www.thestrangeloop.com/2023/babashka-a-meta-circular-clojure-interpreter-for-the-command-line.html) talk and much of my attention went to the preparation of that (slides [here](https://speakerdeck.com/borkdude/babashka-a-meta-circular-clojure-interpreter-for-the-command-line-at-strange-loop-2023)).
+ I delivered my babashka talk at [Strange loop](https://www.thestrangeloop.com/2023/babashka-a-meta-circular-clojure-interpreter-for-the-command-line.html) talk and much of my attention went to the preparation of that (slides [here](https://speakerdeck.com/borkdude/babashka-a-meta-circular-clojure-interpreter-for-the-command-line-at-strange-loop-2023)).
 The talk is now available [here](https://www.youtube.com/watch?v=DHtRfO3Bp90).

 I did manage to get some coding done as well, despite testing positive for COVID when I arrived back home...
 Here are updates about the projects/libraries I've worked in September.